lingthio/Flask-User/docs/source/misc.rst

 See :ref:`customizingformtemplates`.

-When a new user submits the Register form, Flask-User examines the field names of the form and the User model.
+When a new user submits the Register form, Flask-User examines the field names of the form and the User data-model.
 For each matching field name, the form field value will be stored in the corresponding User field.

 `See Github repository; example_apps/register_form_app <https://github.com/lingthio/Flask-User/tree/master/example_apps/register_form_app>`_

-**Extra registration fields in UserProfile model**
+**Extra registration fields in UserProfile data-model**

-* Add extra fields to the User data model
+* Add extra fields to the User data-model
 * Extend a custom MyRegisterUserForm class from the built-in flask_user.forms.RegisterUserForm class.
 * Add extra fields to the form **using identical field names**.
 * Specify your custom registration form: ``user_manager = UserManager(db_adapter, app, register_form=MyRegisterUserForm)``